The store will not work correctly in the case when cookies are disabled.

 Begonias - These vibrant flowers can be found in an array of sizes and shapes.
 There are trailing, compact, variegated and more!
 These are perfect for vertical gardening and offer a pop of colour to the garden.

 Japanese Iris - These cute, colourful flowers thrive in vertical gardens as they’re a taller plant species.
-Their attractive blue colour makes them a favorite among the gardening community.
+Their attractive blue colour makes them a favourite among the gardening community.

 Hoya - This Australian plant does well in shaded spots making it perfect for small gardens that are often covered by shadows from nearby buildings.
 Offering classic rich green leaves, they are a must-have in any garden.